ehrbase/documentation/source/03_development/02_testing/security_tests.rst

        - 'Access Type' is set to **public**
        - 'Direct Access Grants Enabled' is set to **ON**

-   - c) create user: robot w/ passwort robot
+   - c) create user: robot w/ password robot